aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 **NOTES:**

-- If you are running Vivado's Lab Edition on the same instance as the target instance, use IP address 127.0.0.1, which is the localhost.
+- Since you are running Vivado's Lab Edition on the same instance as the target instance, use IP address 127.0.0.1, which is the localhost.

 -  If the above command fails, its most likely that either the virtual jtag server is not running, the IP/Port are wrong, or a firewall/security-group rule is blocking the connection.
 See the [FAQ](#faq) section in the end of this document.